-Overview of functions Battery for key The battery for the key will normally have a life of Locking/ activation Hazard warning lights flash once.
+Overview of functions

+Locking/ activation Hazard warning lights flash once.
 The LED will come on for 10 seconds.
-4 years.
-When the battery needs changing, "Remote control battery Iow.
-Replace battery." will appear on the Saab Information Display (SID).
 Unlocking/ deactivation Hazard warning lights flash twice.
 The LED will come on for two seconds.
-Unlocking/ deactivation of Hazard warning lights flash three times.
-The LED will flash three times per second for We recommend that you contact an authorized Saab dealer. trunklid/tailgate alarm 10 seconds.
-Car-battery voltage If the battery is disconnected while the alarm is active (car is locked), for example during an attempt to steal the car, the alarm will be triggered.
+Unlocking/ deactivation of trunklid/tailgate alarm Hazard warning lights flash three times.
+The LED will flash three times per second for 10 seconds.
 Alarm triggered Hazard warning lights flash for 5 min.
 Horn wails for 30 seconds.
 To switch off the alarm, deactivate the system in the normal way (unlocking).
-Alarm signals may differ between model variants for different countries.
 Key The range of the key is normally 5-10 yds.
-(5- 10 metres), although it can be substantially more than this in ideal conditions (range can vary greatly depending on the position of the car and its surroundings).
+(5-10 metres), although it can be substantially more than this in ideal conditions (range can vary greatly depending on the position of the car and its surroundings).
 If the key is not working, it may be because the code signal has not been synchronized with that in the control module for the car alarm.
 To rectify this, press the unlock button on the key at least four times in quick succession.
-When it is recog- nized, the door locks will cycle.
-If a key is lost, the new one will have to be pro- grammed (all keys must be present) to match the car's unique security code.
+When it is recognized, the door locks will cycle.
+If a key is lost, the new one will have to be programmed (all keys must be present) to match the car's unique security code.
 We recommend that you contact an authorized Saab dealer.
-Some of the car alarm functions can be reprogrammed - con ealer for further details (see page 272).